 In order to be eligible for IAWO, businesses need to utilise Chattel Mortgage for the purchase of the eligible assets.
 With this type of loan, the asset is purchased by the business and the lender takes a mortgage or security over the loan.
 So the asset appears on the borrower’s balance sheet.

-With Chattel Mortgage, the entire monthly loan repayment is not tax deductible, only the interest portion is.
+, the entire monthly loan repayment is not tax-deductible, only the interest portion is.
 But the business receives the tax benefit through the depreciation of the asset in accordance with ATO regulations.

 DISCLAIMER: THE OBJECTIVE OF PROVIDING THE INFORMATION IN THIS ARTICLE IS NOT TO PROVIDE FINANCIAL ADVICE BUT TO PRESENT GENERAL INFORMATION AND DETAILS ON GOVERNMENT POLICIES, FINANCE PRODUCTS, GOODS AND SERVICES AND OTHER TOPICS.
 NO LIABILITY IS ACCEPTED IN REGARD TO ERRORS IN THE PROVISION OR INTERPRETATION OF SAID INFORMATION.
 INDIVIDUALS SHOULD CONSULT WITH FINANCIAL ADVISORS IN REGARD TO SPECIFIC DECISIONS AROUND THEIR FINANCE.